 See It Now: Pictures of California at Christmas

 - Outdoor Light Displays: Southern Californians get especially enthusiastic when it comes to outdoor light displays.
-Try the Griffith Park Christmas Lights (suspended in 2011 because of road construction), San Diego Botanic Garden (north of San Diego in Encinitas) or take the Santa Barbara Trolley's special lights tour.
+Try the Griffith Park Christmas Lights, San Diego Botanic Garden (north of San Diego in Encinitas) or take the Santa Barbara Trolley's special lights tour.
 In Silicon Valley, the drive-through Fantasy of Lights in Vasona Park near Los Gatos is well worth the time if you're in the area, as is Gilroy Gardens, where you can enjoy the light displays from their family-friendly rides.

 But some things never change.
 Before Californians go to sleep on Christmas Eve, they still say, "Merry Christmas to all, and to all a good night!"